-Laura began her organizing career by helping an elderly friend downsize and get ready to move to an independent living community.
+Laura began her career as a home organizer by helping an elderly friend downsize and get ready to move to an independent living community.
 At first she was inspired by making spaces more look organized and attractive but something was missing.
 Pretty containers and label makers just weren’t enough anymore.
 A few extremely cluttered and chronically disorganized clients helped her find her true calling.

-Today Laura is the only professional organizer in Central Indiana with a Level 2 Hoarding Specialist Certificate through the Institute for Challenging Disorganization.
+Today Laura is the only Indianapolis professional organizer with a Level 2 Hoarding Specialist Certificate through the Institute for Challenging Disorganization.
 She has also earned NAPO Specialist badges in Life Transitions, Residential Organizing, Household Management, Team Productivity and Workplace Productivity.

 Laura is a self-described “education geek.
 She loves learning, reading, being a mom and she has a strange hobby of untying knots.